markbojic/parallel-alg/README.md

-# parallel-alg
-Projects from Parallel Algorithms course (Python)
+## Projects from Parallel Algorithms course

 ###### Project 1 (Project1_1 and Project1_2) - Parallel implementation of Game of Life.
 ###### Project 2 (Projekat2_1, Projekat2_2, Projekat2_3) - Using PyCuda environment write a CUDA program for matrix multiplication.